l-sala/MUSCLEMOTION/README.md

 **Conclusions:** Using a single open source method for processing video recordings, we obtained reliable pharmacological data and measures of cardiac disease phenotype in experimental cell-, animal- and human models.

+### Usage
+MUSCLEMOTION is written as an ImageJ macro and can best be used with the latest release of ImageJ.
+No additional libraries are required.
+Please do refer to the User Manual before the first analysis.

 ### How to cite
 If you use MUSCLEMOTION in your publication, please cite it as: